 There will also be no way to visit the attractions without “skip-the-lines tickets.“ Even during shoulder seasons, these tickets are highly recommended.
-In the summer months, there is no way around it if you don’t want to waste your time standing in lines for hours.
+There is no way around in the summer months if you don’t want to waste your time standing in lines for hours.

 Check out more Italy travel tips here.

-PLACES TO STAY FOR YOUR 2-WEEK ITALY ITINERARY
+PLACES TO STAY IN ITALY FOR 2 WEEKS

-When I am road tripping, I don’t mind changing hotels regularly.
-However, since I suggest rail travel for you, I also suggest not changing hotels too many times as it makes the trip more stressful.
+Since I suggest rail travel for you, I also suggest not changing hotels too often as it makes the trip more stressful.

-If you stay in Italy for two weeks and visit Cinque Terre and its surroundings, I actually recommend staying in La Spezia, which is a city directly in front of Cinque Terre.
+If you visit Cinque Terre and its surroundings, I recommend staying in La Spezia, a city directly in front of Cinque Terre.

 Disclaimer: This post might contain affiliate links which mean I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

-So, here is my 2 weeks in Italy itinerary, and I suggest arriving in either Rome or Venice.
+So, here are my recommendations for places to visit for your Italy itinerary, and I suggest arriving in either Rome or Venice.